COMMONWEALTH MASTER’S SCHOLARSHIPS

-The agency-nominated Master programme is one of three Master’s programmes offered by the Commission.
+The agency-nominated Master’s programme is one of three Master’s programmes offered by the Commonwealth Scholarship Commission.

 Purpose: Funded by the UK Foreign, Commonwealth & Development Office (FCDO), Commonwealth Master’s Scholarships enable talented and motivated individuals to gain the knowledge and skills required for sustainable development, and are aimed at those who could not otherwise afford to study in the UK.

-Intended Beneficiaries: Commonwealth Master’s Scholarships are for candidates from eligible lower and middle income Commonwealth countries, to undertake full-time taught Master’s study at a UK university.
+Intended Beneficiaries: Commonwealth Master’s Scholarships are for candidates from eligible low and middle income Commonwealth countries, to undertake full-time taught Master’s study at a UK university.

-These scholarships are offered under six CSC Development themes.
+These scholarships are offered under the six CSC development themes.

 How to apply